chrisnotic/superai/README.md

 ### Logging in

 In order to use the CLI, you need to pass us your API key.
-To do so use the following command:
+Use the following command to do this:

 ```
 superai login --username {username}